 Extra Image Samples

 - Good image quality

 - I’d probably recommend this camera to someone that wants to genuinely grow as a photographer; and so Canon has something in the mirrorless world finally to do so.

 - Doesn’t really appeal to those with more experience, but it can surely be a fun camera.

 There is a lot to like the Canon EOS RP.
 It’s a simple and fun camera if you’re more inclined to the world of automation.
 But even so, with the right settings and a bit of patience it can be a great camera in the hands of someone who has a creative vision.
 You’ll just need to take your time with it.
 The Canon EOS RP is also really, stupidly affordable.
 With a full frame sensor at the heart, it’s going to appeal to anyone that says “Oh well full frame is better.”

 The Canon EOS RP also has reliable autofocus in all types of lighting.
 It isn’t the fastest but it works.
 We also never really had any issues with missed focus providing the subjects were still.
 Combine this with the metering that lends itself to Sunny 16 well and the ease of use, and you’ve got a pretty darned good camera at least for fun.
-You can pick one up over at Adorama for $1,299.
+You can pick one up over at Amazon for $999.